finasilvasantiste/udacity_data_engineering_nanodegree__project_4_data_lake/README.md

   Make sure not to use any quotation marks.

 ## Dependencies
+*Note: These are the dependencies needed to run the scripts to create and delete aws resources.
+They do not include dependencies needed to run `etl.py`.
+That file is deployed on the AWS EMR cluster which includes a Spark cluster and its dependencies.*
 - Install the pipenv virtual environment by running `pip3 install pipenv`.
 - Set up the virtual environment by navigating to the root folder and running `pipenv install`.
 - Make sure your python path is set correctly by running:
 ``export PYTHONPATH=$PATHONPATH:`pwd```

 ## How to run the app
 - Create all aws resources needed to set up the EMR cluster by running `pipenv run python3 aws/create_aws_resources.py`.
 - Delete all aws resources by running `pipenv run python3 aws/delete_aws_resources.py`.
+- Deploy `etl.py` on the EMR cluster (TBD)